 Great Basin National Park

-Great Basin’s annual Astronomy Festival features ranger talks, telescope viewing and stargazing, but what's especially exciting this year is the park’s new research observatory, which is slated to open in late August.
-While the new observatory isn’t technically part of the Astronomy Festival, it's accessibility is sure to be a draw for any amateur astronomers.
-The state-of-the-art facility will give small universities and even members of the public a chance to purchase a night on the telescope and experience the distant galaxies like professional astronomers do.
+Great Basin’s annual Astronomy Festival features ranger talks, telescope viewing and stargazing.
+Last year the park’s new research observatory opened in late August and while the observatory isn’t technically part of the Astronomy Festival, it’s accessibility is sure to be a draw for any amateur astronomers.
+The state-of-the-art facility gives small universities and even members of the public a chance to purchase a night on the telescope and experience the distant galaxies like professional astronomers do.

-Other Dark Sky Festivals taking place this year:
+Other Dark Sky Festivals taking place this year include:

 And if you’d rather strike out on your own?